STRATEGY

 should

-send it to a craftsman like myself at once, make that print, and reward
+send it to a craftsman right away and make that print, reward

 yourselves with a